phongvdoan/learning-journal/git-github.md

 - Centralized Version Control
     - A single server storing all changes and file versions that can be accessed by many clients.
 - Distributed Version Control
-    - Allows for mirrored repositores that can be replace any lost information.
+    - Allows for mirrored repositories that can be replace any lost information.

 ## Git